-For validation of tropospheric NO2 data, correlative (column and profile) measurements are needed in the highly populated polluted regions at mid-latitudes, and also in regions with natural sources of nitrogen oxides, e.g. from biomass burning, microbial soil activity and lightning.
+For validation of tropospheric NO_2 data, correlative (column and profile) measurements are needed in the highly populated polluted regions at mid-latitudes, and also in regions with natural sources of nitrogen oxides, e.g. from biomass burning, microbial soil activity and lightning.
 NDACC-instruments unfortunately do not meet this need, as they are often located in relatively remote and clear areas.

-Information on tropospheric NO2 concentrations - with the NO2 in the planetary boundary layer and/or in the free troposphere - comes from in-situ instruments (at the ground, in masts, or on low-flying balloons) and from remote-sensing instruments at the ground, on balloons or aircraft.
-The emerging suite of MAX-DOAS and PANDORA instruments are particularly valuable for validation of S5 measurements, but homogenisation and cross-calibration of these measurements should remain a priority for successful validation.
+Information on tropospheric NO_2 concentrations - with the NO_2 in the planetary boundary layer and/or in the free troposphere - comes from in-situ instruments (at the ground, in masts, or on low-flying balloons) and from remote-sensing instruments at the ground, on balloons or aircraft.
+The expanding networks of MAX-DOAS and PANDORA instruments are particularly valuable for the routine validation of S5 measurements.